tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 #.
 Run ``box.snapshot()`` on every node in the replicaset to make sure that the
     replicas immediately see the upgraded database state in case of restart.

-Once you complete the steps, you can enable failover or rebalancer on the cluster:
+Once you complete the steps, enable failover or rebalancer back:

 *   Enable :doc:`Cartridge failover </book/cartridge/cartridge_cli/commands/failover/>`: run